Peter Kuchment

-Peter Kuchment (born 1949) is an American mathematician working in partial differential equations, mathematical physics, geometrical analysis, and integral geometry with applications to medical imaging.
+Peter Kuchment (born 1949) is an American mathematician working in partial differential equations, mathematical physics, geometric analysis, and integral geometry with applications to medical imaging.

 Peter Kuchment was born in 1949 in Chernivtsi (formerly Chernovtsy), Soviet Union (now Ukraine).
-He then studied at a university and worked in Voronezh (Russia), until emigrating to the USA in 1989.
+He then studied at a university and worked in Voronezh (Russia), until emigrating to the US in 1989.
 He holds a M.S. in mathematics from Voronezh State University (1971), a Ph.D. from Kharkiv State University, Ukraine (1973), and Doctor of Science from The Institute of Mathematics of the Ukrainian Acad.
 Sci., Kyiv (1983) (the latter two degrees in Mathematics and Physics).